DAS-SPB/pom_edu/README.md

 # Test Automation Project

 This project demonstrates an automated testing framework for the [saucedemo.com](https://www.saucedemo.com/) demo website.
-It is designed to be scalable, maintainable, and efficient for end-to-end web testing.
+It is designed to be scalable, maintainable and efficient for end-to-end web testing.
 The framework incorporates modern tools and best practices to ensure reliability and ease of execution.

 Tests are implemented for the following pages: